WildFyr16/lsdojrp_me_do_try/README.md

 <h1 align='center'>Me, Do & Try</a></h1>

+#### UPDATE 1.6.1
+* Added support for Player Usernames
+* Fixed issue with code where server.lua would not load upon resource start
 #### UPDATE 1.6
 * Fixed the `everyone can see the texts` problem *(for me it worked perfectly, now it won't be a problem I hope)*
 #### Working on